NIRSpec MPT - Plans

 |blue plus symbol||Source from the Filler Candidate List that is a planned MSA source in another exposure of the Plan.|

 |black dot||Contaminant source present on this exposure.|

-There is a second exposure view present in the pop-up window called the Collapsed Shutter View which can be seen by clicking Collapsed Shutters icon as shown in Figures 3 and 5.
-This view (Figure 5) shows each target's position in its own shutter in an exposure, all plotted together in a single virtual shutter.
-Clicking on a symbol will indicate the source ID and will highlight it in the color magenta.
-It will also highlight the same source if it is present in a second pop-up exposure view of this or another exposure in the plan.
+There is a second exposure view present in the pop-up window called the Collapsed Shutter View which can be seen by clicking Collapsed Shutters icon as shown in Figures 2 and 4.
+This view (Figure 4) shows each planned source's position in its shutter, all plotted together in a single virtual shutter.
+Clicking on a symbol will indicate the source ID and will highlight it in the color magenta, in the MSA Shutter View, and the Targets Table in MPT (Section 4).
+It will also highlight the same source if it is present in a second pop-up exposure view of an exposure in the plan.

 Downloading images from the server to Aladin can sometimes cause APT to come to a halt if the image is large.
 Make sure to save your APT session before attempting to load an image, or load the image before running MPT.

 Section 4 (Figure 1) contains basic statistics about the Plans and target sets.
 A target set is the subset of sources from the input Catalog that are observed over a complete set of dithers specified in the plan.
 During Plan generation, one or more target sets may be created depending on the number of MSA configurations the user specified.
 For example, if a set of dithers requires 3 MSA configurations to complete a target set, then if the user had specified 6 MSA configurations as the Number of Configurations in the NIRSpec MPT - Planner, the final plan would contain two target sets with unique Primary sources.